-These equations should be also complemented by the corresponding Slavnov\,--\,Taylor (ST) identities, which connect lower- and higher energy Green's functions to each other~\cite{2,9,10,11,12,13,14,15,16,17,18,19,20,21,22}.
-These identities are consequences of the exact gauge invariance and therefore {\sl "are \ exact \ constraints \ on \ any \ solution \ to \ QCD"}~\cite{2}.
-Precisely this Schwinger\,--\,Dyson system of dynamical equations, complemented by the Slavnov\,--\,Taylor identities, can serve as an adequate and effective tool for the non-perturbative analytic approach to QCD.
-In connection to this, there exists another powerful non-perturbative approach, the lattice QCD, to calculate the properties of low-energy particle physics~\cite{23}.
-We belive that these two non-perturbative approaches should complement each other, in order to increase our understanding of quantum field theories of particle physics.
+These equations should be also complemented by the corresponding Slavnov\,--\,Taylor (ST) identities, which connect lower- and higher Green's functions (propagators and vertices) to each other~\cite{2,8,10,11,12,13,14,15,16,17,18,19,20,21,22,65}.
+These identities are consequences of the exact gauge invariance and are important for renormalizability of the QCD.
+They {\sl "are \ exact \ constraints \ on \ any \ solution \ to \ QCD"}~\cite{2}.
+The SD system of dynamical equations, complemented by the ST identities, can serve as an adequate and effective tool for the non-perturbative (NP) analytical approach to low-energy QCD.
+Their investigation may reveal much more dynamical information on the QCD ground state, than its Lagrangian may provide at all.
+In connection to this let us note that there exists another powerful NP approach--the lattice QCD--to calculate the properties of low-energy particle physics~\cite{23}.
+We believe that these two NP approaches should complement each other, in order to increase our understanding of quantum field theories of particle physics.